Watt steam engine: Later improvements

 The first Watt engines were atmospheric pressure engines, like the Newcomen engine but with the condensation taking place separate from the cylinder.
+Watt opposed the use of high pressure steam (e.g 2 atmospheres), and it was others such as Richard Trevithick in the late 1790s that developed it partly because using steam expansively without a condenser circumvented Watt's patent.
 Driving the engines using both low pressure steam and a partial vacuum raised the possibility of reciprocating engine development.
 An arrangement of valves could alternately admit low pressure steam to the cylinder and then connect with the condenser.
 Consequently, the direction of the power stroke might be reversed, making it easier to obtain rotary motion.
 Additional benefits of the double acting engine were increased efficiency, higher speed (greater power) and more regular motion.

 Before the development of the double acting piston, the linkage to the beam and the piston rod had been by means of a chain, which meant that power could only be applied in one direction, by pulling.
 This was effective in engines that were used for pumping water, but the double action of the piston meant that it could push as well as pull.
 This was not possible as long as the beam and the rod were connected by a chain.
 Furthermore, it was not possible to connect the piston rod of the sealed cylinder directly to the beam, because while the rod moved vertically in a straight line, the beam was pivoted at its centre, with each side inscribing an arc.
 To bridge the conflicting actions of the beam and the piston, Watt developed his parallel motion.
 This device used a four bar linkage coupled with a pantograph to produce the required straight line motion much more cheaply than if he had used a slider type of linkage.
 He was very proud of his solution.